-However, despite these obstacles, some women have managed to perform I’tikaf and have learnt a few things on the way.
+However, despite these obstacles, some women have managed to perform i’tikaf and have learnt a few things along the way.

 Why do it?

-We often look back on Ramadan with regret – we remember the times we have wasted flicking through our phones, watching TV whilst waiting for iftar, or sleeping our way through taraaweeh time up to sahoor.
+We often look back on Ramadan with regret .
+We remember the times we wasted flicking through our phones, watching TV whilst waiting for iftar, or sleeping our way through taraaweeh time up to sahoor.
 But not in the masjid.

 How it feels

-“Although adjusting to the solitude can be difficult, after a while that silence is amazing,” one sister says.
-“It enables you to take your concentration and focus to another level; you become more in tune with your inner voice and can begin to separate your voice from the whispers of temptation you’ve been hearing all year.”
+“Although adjusting to the solitude can be difficult, after a while, that silence is amazing,” one sister says.
+“It enables you to take your concentration and focus to another level; you become more in tune with your inner voice.
+You can begin to separate it from the whispers of temptation you’ve been hearing all year.”

-Truly, you will find just this small amount of time an uplifting and spiritual experience, granted to make you feel like you have grasped every possible opportunity this Ramadan.
+Truly, you will find just this small amount of time an uplifting and spiritual experience that will make you feel like you have grasped every possible opportunity this Ramadan.